Keparoo/trivia-api/README.md

 #### DELETE /questions/\<int:id\>

 * Deletes a question from the database by id as a URL parameter
-* Returns the id of the deleten question if successful
+* Returns the id of the deleted question if successful
 * Returns a success flag

 Test: `curl http://127.0.0.1:5000/questions/3 -X DELETE`